manohargumma/INTRODUCTION-TO-CIRCUIT-DESIGN-AND-SPICE-SIMUATIONS/README.md

 The difference between CBUF1 and CBUF2 comes from their circuit design, which might have different drive strengths or W/L ratios (transistor width-to-length).

 The delay table values are obtained from SPICE simulations, which are also used to verify delays for the circuit design.
+## Introduction to Basic Element in Circuit Design - NMOS Transistor